r-hub/blog/content/post/2025-02-01-lazy/index.md

 ## Lazy as in lazy database operations

 In the database world, queries can be lazy: the query is like a TODO list that is only executed (computed, evaluated) when you want to access the resulting table or result.
-Making the output tangible is called *materialization*.
+Making the output tangible is called **materialization**.

 This is vocabulary we can encounter when using:

--   the [dbplyr package](https://dbplyr.tidyverse.org/), which is the dplyr back-end for databases.
-"All dplyr calls are evaluated lazily, generating SQL that is only sent to the database when you request the data."
+-   the [dbplyr package](https://dbplyr.tidyverse.org/) maintained by Hadley Wickham, which is the dplyr back-end for databases. *"All dplyr calls are evaluated lazily, generating SQL that is only sent to the database when you request the data."*

 Slightly tweaked from the dbplyr README,